 The Panic of 1907 Starts with a Whimper

-Through the summer of 1907, the plan seemed to be working as the prices of United Copper shares continued increasing.
+Through the summer of 1907, the plan seemed work as the prices of United Copper shares continued increasing.
 As rumors of the squeeze made the rounds on Wall Street, speculators jumped in driving the price of shares ever higher, peaking at $60.
 Some short sellers took their losses and closed out their positions.

 But by late October, the of United shares began to falter.
 Large blocks of stock came onto the market.
 Most likely it was H.H.
 Rogers and his Rockefeller friends who sold the shares – quite possibly at a loss.
 They had not forgotten Heinze and were happy to assist in collapsing his scheme.
 Using friendly reporters, the Standard Oil group circulated the story that the Heinze/Morse scheme to corner the market in United Copper shares had failed.